citurinn/citurinn/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: I won't give up before that code works!!!

-I have been developing games since 2020 with Unity Engine.
+- I have been developing games since 2020 with Unity Engine.
-GAMES:
+- GAMES:
 -
--I WILL BE UPLOADING AS I LEARN ENOUGH-
+I WILL BE UPLOADING AS I LEARN ENOUGH